Are Rat Terriers Good with Kids? Family Guide

 Rat Terriers are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Between the 10-25 lbs adult size and 12-18 yrs lifespan, the Rat Terrier has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 What sets the Rat Terrier apart from other terrier breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Health Predisposition Summary: Rat Terriers show higher-than-average incidence of luxating patella, hip dysplasia, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.